Russ Dugger: Personal life

 Dugger was a prodigal musician during his teenage years, with his interest in motorsports at that time one of many interests competing for time.
 Already an accomplished, classically trained trumpeter, he enrolled at the University of Arkansas in Fayetteville after high school where he majored in music with designs on performing and teaching music professionally.
 During the course of his studies, he was invited to perform and awarded a chair with the Fayetteville Symphony Orchestra.

-Upon graduating college, he felt a calling to serve his country and promptly decided to join the United States Air Force - a decision which ultimately led to an opportunity to play trumpet in the United States Air Force Band, which he did for five years before deciding to pursue motorsports.
+Upon graduating college, Dugger felt a calling to serve his country and promptly decided to join the United States Air Force - a decision which ultimately led to an opportunity to play trumpet in the United States Air Force Band, which he did for five years before deciding to pursue motorsports.
 He currently lives in Owasso, Oklahoma.

 Additionally, Dugger is involved with the Aaron Gillming Foundation, an Oklahoma-based group providing services to families who have lost loved ones to drunk drivers.
 He has also represented Tulsa-based charity The Little Light House in his starts in the Truck Series.